votingworks/vx-iso/vxmark-bios/README.md

 You need to have already extracted the VSAP BIOS zip file on your system.
 For this example, we will assume the extracted directory path is: /tmp/VSAP-BIOS

+You need to know the path to your USB drive.
+You can use the `lsblk` command to help determine the path.
+For this example, we will assume it is: /dev/sda

 ## Initializing the USB drive

 NOTE: THIS WILL DESTROY ANY EXISTING DATA ON THE USB